General Directorate of Studies and Documentation: History

 The DGED was created on January 12, 1973 under a Royal Dahir, in the aftermath of two failed coups against Hassan II.
 It was modeled after the now-defunct French Service de Documentation Extérieure et de Contre-Espionnage.
 The directorate was run by Ahmed Dlimi until his death in 1983.
-Dlimi previously ran the CAB-1, a political police unit during the Years of Lead that later became the DGST.
+The DGED is the successor of the CAB 1, a political police unit during the Years of Lead that was ran by Dlimi.

+During Dlimi's tenure, the DGED was part of an intelligence alliance dubbed the Safari Club.
+During this time, the DGED provided funding and weapons to the Angolan UNITA rebels in 1978.

 Following Dlimi's death, General Abdelhak El Kadiri headed the DGED until his retirement in 2001.
 Following El Kadiri's retirement, Ahmed Harchi was appointed as the head of the DGED in July 2001.

+In 2004, the DGED declined to provide archival records it inherited from the former CAB 1 to the Equality and Reconciliation Commission.

 Mohammed Yassine Mansouri named the general director of the DGED by King Mohammed VI on February 14, 2005, becoming the first civilian to hold the title.

 The DGED caused controversy following the 2003 Casablanca bombings for its help in the arrest and conviction of six high-ranking politicians in the Justice and Development Party for complicity in the bombings.
 A reporter for Al-Manar, a TV station affiliated with Hezbollah was also convicted under the same charges.

-In a 2009 interview, Mohammed Yassine Mansouri claimed that the spread of Wahhabism and Shia Islam by Saudi Arabia and Iran as a threat, claiming that both ideologies were aggressive.
+In a 2009 interview, Mohammed Yassine Mansouri claimed that the spread of conservative Wahhabism and Shia Islam by Saudi Arabia and Iran as a threat, claiming that both ideologies were aggressive.
 In the same interview, Mansouri also claimed that Al-Qaeda in the Islamic Maghreb was seen a major threat by Morocco.

-In 2014, a Twitter account named @chris_coleman24, which was likely controlled by the French DGSE, leaked documents and emails between Moroccan consulates and the DGED, the user claimed that their goal was to "destabilize Morocco".
-Arrêt sur Images claimed that some of the documents leaked by the user were falsified.
+In 2014, a Twitter account which was likely controlled by the French DGSE, leaked documents and communicatins between Moroccan consulates and the DGED, the user claimed that their goal was to "destabilize Morocco".
+Arrêt sur Images claimed that some of the documents that were leaked by the user were falsified.
 Morocco's Ministry of Foreign Affairs accused "pro-Polisario organizations" with the complicity of the Algerian government of running the Twitter account.
 Despite this, Algérie Presse Service claims that the leaker was a "famous American hacker".